ultimateai/Blog/_posts/2024-05-16-enhancing-e2e-testing-efficiency.markdown

 ## Lets distribute the tests: Sharding

-Sharding in Playwright is a concept that allows test distribution across multiple instances, or “shards” thereby optimizing resource utilization and reducing overall execution time.
+Sharding in Playwright is a concept that allows test distribution across multiple instances, thereby optimizing resource utilization and reducing overall execution time.

 Playwright supports parallel execution of test files.
 To further scale our test execution, we execute these test files across multiple machines, called shards, thereby ensuring efficient utilization of resources while adapting to variations in test load.

-In Addition, by isolating test execution within individual shards, we enhance test stability and reliability.
+In addition, by isolating test execution within individual shards, we enhance test stability and reliability.
 Failure in one of the shards will have no impact on the other.

 ### CI setup

 Delving into how we use Playwright shard in Ultimate.
 We create feature-based suites, which are small subset of tests related to the same features, as test files.

 In Github Actions, we use jobs for sharding tests.
 The workflow runs the tests on self-hosted runners, `qe-runners`, the shards, having chromium browsers pre-installed (to speed up the test).
 Also, we use a matrix strategy for executing the tests in parallel across the different shards.
+In this case, it's set up to run the tests on the chromium project, with 5 different shards (shardIndex: [1, 2, 3, 4, 5]).

 ```yaml
 jobs: